 The study of religion and ritual in the past is a fascinating and significant topic in understanding our ancestors.
 In this event we will introduce the topic and showcase new research.
-After a brief introduction to the Department, the workshop will discuss how archaeologists think about strange artefacts and monuments.
+After a brief introduction to the School of Archaeological Sciences, the workshop will discuss how archaeologists think about strange artefacts and monuments.
 The talk will be followed by an opportunity for hands-on study of the kinds of artefacts and evidence which archaeologists use in the study of past ritual and belief.

 If you're booking your own place, choose the subjects you're interested in by clicking the link below and you'll be able to select the sessions you want to attend on the next step.

 We welcome bookings from school and college groups - use the link below to book the sessions you're interested in.